 Most earplugs come with Noise Reduction Ratings (NRR) measured in decibels (dB).
 The range should be between 20-34, and the higher the number, the more noise that is blocked.

 Most earplugs that are foam are one-time use and are thrown away after each use.
+And unfortunately most of the disposable earplugs are NOT biodegradable.
 Silicone earplugs should be washed and will last a few months.

 A box of single-use earplugs (50-200 pairs) typically cost less than $30.
 A box of reusable earplugs (25 pairs) typically cost less than $20.

-Wearing earplugs for sleeping each night carries some health and safety risks.
-Avoid most risks by practicing good ear hygiene and regular cleaning of your earplugs.
+Wearing earplugs for sleeping each night may carry some health and safety risks.
+Avoid most risks by practicing good ear hygiene and replacement or regular cleaning of your earplugs as specified by the manufacturer.

 Earwax is a waxy substance (cerumen) that helps protect the ear canal from dust, dead skin, and other debris.
 The earwax pushes the contaminants out of the ear canal.
-Wearing earplugs every night can affect the amount of earwax that drains by blocking the process.
+Wearing earplugs every night may impact the amount of earwax that drains.
 Consequences of earwax buildup include:

 Prevention: Thoroughly clean the ear canal and the earplugs daily or at least multiple times per week.
 Overused or uncleaned earplugs are susceptible to bacteria, which can lead to infection.
 A buildup of wax on the earplug makes it easier for bacteria to transfer from your fingers to the ear canal.